TurboSign API Integration

 Security

-- Never expose API tokens: Store tokens securely in environment variables
+- Never expose API tokens: Store tokens securely in environment variables or secrets management

-- Use HTTPS only: All API calls must use HTTPS in production
+- Use HTTPS only: All API calls must use HTTPS in production (API enforces this)

-- Validate inputs: Always validate recipient emails and document names
+- Validate inputs: Always validate recipient emails and document names before submission

 - Implement rate limiting: Respect API rate limits to avoid throttling